carlos-p-t/billboard-in-focus/README.md

 ### Data Preparation Workflow

-The repository includes scripts to automatically generate all required training data.
+This repository includes scripts to automatically generate all required training data.

 All data generation-related scripts are located in the ```data_processing/``` directory.
 Refer to [this](data_preprocessing/data_generation.md) file for more details.